Some VA therapists and patients say their treatment sessions are being limited, raising alarm

 “The goal is recovery, healing and helping Veterans achieve greater independence and resilience.”

-While some providers who spoke to CNN said they are given some flexibility to extend care, all said there has been a draconian effort to move patients out of individual therapy more quickly since President Donald Trump took office in January and installed Doug Collins as VA secretary.
+While some providers who spoke to CNN said they are given some flexibility to extend care, all said there has been a draconian effort to move patients out of individual therapy more quickly since President Donald Trump took office in January and installed Doug Collins as VA secretary – a dynamic first reported by The War Horse.

 “It’s really, really frustrating.
 These people need help,” one provider said.
 The person stressed that some mental health conditions are “chronic,” and those patients would need treatment for life.

-Note: This story has been updated for clarity.